 Check out the clip here:

 6. “Madness is the emergency exit.
 You can just step outside, and close the door on all those dreadful things that happened.
 You can lock them away forever.”

 When Joker first introduces Lt.
-Gordon to his carnival of horror, he delivers a fantastic monologue that explains his point of view on madness and memory.
+Gordon to his carnival of horror, he delivers a fantastic monologue explaining his viewpoint on madness and memory.

-One-part soliloquy, one part warning, and 100% horrifyingly genius, the Joker delivers this monologue as an argument making a case for his point of view right as he’s loading Gordon into his carnival of horrors.
-Read the monologue then check out Mark Hamill’s amazing delivery of it in the clip below.
+One-part soliloquy, one-part warning, and 100% horrifyingly genius, the Joker delivers this monologue as an argument, making a case for his point of view right as he’s loading Gordon into his carnival of horrors.
+Read the monologue, then check out Mark Hamill’s fantastic delivery in the clip below.